Sukumu/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
-templateKey: about-page
+templateKey: 'about-page'
 path: /about
-title: Sukumu values
+title: About Sukumu
-published: true
 ---
 ### Sukumu coffee
 Testing 22.